yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

       Booting to U-Boot prompt from USB storage is supported.
 The following are the steps to be followed:

-      - Build the bootloader images using default "am64x_evm_r5_defconfig" and "am64x_evm_a53_defconfig" configs files.
-For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
+      - Build the boot loader images using default "am64x_evm_r5_defconfig" and "am64x_evm_a53_defconfig" configs files.
+For instructions to build the boot loader images, refer to :ref:`Build-U-Boot-label`.
       - Create a FAT32 partition with boot flag enabled on the USB storage device.
-      - Copy the bootloader images(tiboot3.bin, tispl.bin, u-boot.img) into the
+      - Copy the boot loader images(tiboot3.bin, tispl.bin, u-boot.img) into the
         above created partition.
       - Set the boot mode switches to usb host mode (For boot switch details refer to the **Initialization/Boot Mode Pins** chapter of TRM.)
-      - Connect the USB Mass storage device with the bootloader images and boot up the board.
+      - Connect the USB Mass storage device with the boot loader images and boot up the board.
       - The board should now boot to u-boot prompt.